-It is shocking that from birth until the age of five, 90% of a child’s brain will have already developed.
+It is shocking that from birth until the age of five, 90 percent of a child’s brain will have already developed.
 During this period, children need quality, nurturing care, which includes health, nutrition, play, protection, and learning to thrive later in life.
-Moreover, prioritizing early learning and quality pre-primary education is a central building block in achieving Sustainable Development Goal (SDG) 4 – equitable and inclusive quality learning for all.
+Prioritizing early learning and quality pre-primary education is a central building block in achieving Sustainable Development Goal (SDG) 4 – equitable and inclusive quality learning for all.

 While early learning is fundamental to unleashing the potential of the next generation, governments in rich and poor countries alike are failing to deliver on their promise.
 A severe lack of investment in early childhood education is putting millions of children at a disadvantage before they even start school.
 But how far behind are we?
 What are the consequences for the skills, participation, and future of the next generation?